Skip to content

 ← Resources

-Milestone billing for electrical projects: a simple guide
+Billing by phase on electrical projects: a simple guide

-Why end-of-project billing hurts electrical crews
+Why end-of-job billing hurts electrical crews

 Standard phases and when to bill

-On typical residential or small commercial work mapped to inspection stages:
+On typical residential or small commercial work:

 • Rough-in complete / service inspection — in-wall work verified before cover.